-The changes become effective with FCA-10, and will not apply to the resources in FCA9, totaling 12.96 MW, that utilize both the renewable resource exemption and the price lock-in election.

-Court of Appeals for review of the FERC's Demand Curve orders (March 30, 2015).
+five to seven years, establish a limited renewables resource exemption, and eliminated, at the system-wide level, the administrative pricing rules that were necessary in certain market conditions under the vertical demand curve construct.
+In response to challenges, the FERC denied rehearing of the Demand Curve Order,51 but clarified (agreeing with Exelon and Entergy) that a resource that elects to utilize the renewables minimum offer price rule exemption should not also be allowed to utilize the new resource lock-in).
+52 A compliance filing clarifying that a resource may not utilize both the renewable resource exemption and the new resource price lock-in was submitted, accepted, and became effective on May 2, 2015.53 NextEra, NRG and PSEG petitioned the DC Circuit Court of Appeals for review of the FERC's Demand Curve orders (March 30, 2015).
 Following submission of Petitioner and Intervenor for Petitioner briefs (October 5 and 20, 2015, respectively), the FERC, on November 20, 2015, requested that the Court remand the case back to the FERC for further proceedings (stating that "review of the opening briefs indicates that further consideration by the Commission is appropriate").
 On December 1, 2015, the Court granted FERC's unopposed motion, and remanded the case back to the FERC for further proceedings, which, as noted above, resulted in the Demand Curve Remand Order.
 NextEra, NRG and PSEG jointly requested rehearing of the Demand Curve Remand Order on May 9, 2016.
 On June 3, NESCOE answered the NextEra/PSEG/NRG rehearing request.
 On June 8, 2016, the FERC issued a tolling order affording it additional time to consider the NextEra/PSEG/NRG request for rehearing, which remains pending before the FERC.
 If you have any questions concerning these matters, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).